bitnami/containers/bitnami/php-fpm/example/README.md

 bitnami/php-example                 0.0.1                  8c72c8c9a73e        32 minutes ago      202MB
 ```

 You can now launch and test the image locally.
 We will need a web server like Nginx to server our php app with PHP-FPM.
-The following docker-compose file deploys both the php application and the nginx server mounting an already configured virtual host.
+The following docker-compose file deploys both the php application and the nginx server mounting an already configured server block.

 ```yaml